 Once in Nepal there are hundreds of local companies eager to sign you on.
 Some are great, others unreliable.
 We would join up only with a company for which we had personal references.

 Only TAAN registered trekking agencies in Kathmandu and Pokhara can legally organize treks and provide the services of a guide and/or porter with insurance.
 Be aware that no one else, no hotel, no street broker, no nice person you just met, not even a trekking guide is legally authorized to organize a trek.
 During the main seasons the agencies run regular group treks, both tea-house and camping styles …

 A guide will show you around, but not carry your gear.
 They may be Nepali or foreign.
 Many hikers are happier to be led — though you certainly can do the entire Circuit on your own without a guide.
 A good guide may enrich the trip for you.
-We did the hike in 1998 independently, but by the finish wished we had hired a guide, at least for parts of the Circuit.

 Certainly, trekkers regularly have trouble with guides:

 - some can be insistent on where they want you to stop each night.
 This sometimes leads to conflict.

 - they ask for more money, or gear they “forgot” to bring

 - they may want to change / shorten the itinerary